jwaliszko/ExpressiveAnnotations/README.md

 ﻿#ExpressiveAnnotations - annotation-based conditional validation

 [**ExpressiveAnnotations**](https://github.com/JaroslawWaliszko/ExpressiveAnnotations/tree/master/src/ExpressiveAnnotations) is a small .NET and JavaScript library, which provides annotation-based conditional validation mechanisms.
-Given implementation of RequiredIf and RequiredIfExpression attributes allows to forget about imperative way of step-by-step verification of validation conditions in many cases.
+Given implementation of RequiredIf, AssertThat, RequiredIfExpression and AssertThatExpression attributes allows to forget about imperative way of step-by-step verification of validation conditions in many cases.
 This in turn results in less amount of code which is also more compacted, since fields validation requirements are applied as metadata, just in the place of such fields declaration.

+###RequiredIf/Expression vs AssertThat/Expression attributes?

+RequiredIf family indicates that annotated field is required, when given condition is fulfilled.
+AssertThat family on the other hand indicates, that non-empty annotated field is considered as valid, when given condition is fulfilled.

 ###What are brief examples of usage?

 For sample usages go to [**demo project**](https://github.com/JaroslawWaliszko/ExpressiveAnnotations/tree/master/src/ExpressiveAnnotations.MvcWebSample).

-* Simplest, using RequiredIfAttribute which indicates that annotated field is required when related field has appropriate value:
+* Simplest (without logical expressions):

  ```
 [RequiredIf(DependentProperty = "GoAbroad", TargetValue = true)]
 public string PassportNumber { get; set; }
 ```

- This construction says, that passport number is required, if go abroad option is selected.
-Because it is simple, let's move forward to another usage sample of this attribute:
+ Here we are saying that annotated field is required when dependent field has appropriate value (passport number is required, if go abroad option is selected).
+Simple enough, let's move to another variation:

  ```
 [RequiredIf(